ds-modules/curriculum-guide/workflow/.ipynb_checkpoints/distributing-notebooks-checkpoint.md

 ### Restrictions

-To use an interact link, files must be stored in a public GitHub repo.
-Interact links will not work with private repositories.
+To use an interact link, files must be stored in a public GitHub repo. nbgitpuller links will not work with private repositories.
 Previously, content had to be stored in the `data-8` GitHub organization or in an approved account or organization.
 This no longer applies, interact links can be used with content stored in ANY public repository.

-### **Interact Link Generator**
+### **nbgitpuller Link Generator**

-Interact links can be manually created in the format shown above, or can be automatically generated using [this](https://jupyterhub.github.io/nbgitpuller/link?hub=https://datahub.berkeley.edu&repo=https://github.com/ds-modules/) tool.
+nbgitpuller links can be manually created in the format shown above, or can be automatically generated using [this](https://jupyterhub.github.io/nbgitpuller/link?hub=https://datahub.berkeley.edu&repo=https://github.com/ds-modules/) tool.
 The interact link generator tool allows users to specify a JupyterHub URL and GitHub url as inputs.
 The tool will generate an interact link for the specified GitHub content and JupyterHub.

 ![nbgitpuller](nbgitpuller.png)